 Left to cherish his memory are his loving wife of 52 years, Jane Marcy Hollis of the home; son, John Sydney Hollis (Jackie); daughter, Tanya Hollis Walker (Gene), and three bonus daughters, Patricia Lester, Charlotte Scott (Buck) and Jonette Trypack.
 He was also blessed with five grandchildren; Marcy Lynn Scott, who greeted him at Heaven’s gate, Stewart Scott, Antonio Slaydon (Mary), Adam Mooney and Michael Hollis and one great-grandson, Stephen Slaydon.

 John’s family will be forever grateful to his caregivers, Mozella and Sandy, for the loving kindness and tender care they provided to him.

 On Wednesday February 5, 2020, a visitation will be held at Campground United Methodist Church at 11:00am.
 A Celebration of Life Service will follow at 12:00pm with the Reverend Sang Park officiating.
 At 2:00pm, a burial service with full military honors will be held at Sandhills State Veterans Cemetery.

 If desired, in lieu of flowers, the family requests donations be made to the Alzheimer’s Association Eastern North Carolina Chapter, 5171 Glenwood Ave Suite 101, Raleigh, NC 27612 at 800.272.3900.

-To send flowers to Ret.
-CSM John T. Hollis, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ret.
+CSM John T. Hollis, Jr., please visit our floral store.